-This is an easy summer dessert: a lemon no-bake cheesecake with swirls of passion fruit curd.
+This is a gorgeous no-bake dessert: a lemon no-bake cheesecake with swirls of passion fruit curd.
 Wonderfully fresh and festive, it's a fantastic recipe that can be made year-round with frozen fruit.
 You can make it with or without gelatin; both variations are explained below.

 I started with a lemon cheesecake batter and marbled the top with the curd.
-Similar to this no-bake strawberry cheesecake pie.
+Similar in essence to this no-bake strawberry cheesecake pie.

 Initially, it was an experiment I made for a family gathering, and it was such a success that I had to post it.
 It is fantastic as these two flavors bring out the best in each other.